dzhou/project-euler/README.txt

 Why Python for Project Euler:
 1. Built-in big integer
 2. Arbitrary precision decimal
-3. Interpreted and dynamic, fast for prototype
+3. Interpreted and dynamic, fast for prototyping

 ProjectEuler requires you to solve the problem in order to see the forum